 Teaching our children to be the type of people that notice the lone child sitting on the bench with no one else to play with is no easy task.
 Some children will naturally be aware of the child who is not included in the group; many will be so wrapped up in their play they won’t notice.
-While awareness like that takes time to develop in all children what we can help with is working on teaching our children about how being excluded and being included feels like.
-Why inclusion is important not just from a systemic view but from a 5-year-old view.
-It feels good to be part of the group; I feel confident and ready to learn and play when I am part of the group, I feel safe when I am part of the group.
+While awareness like that takes time to develop in all children, what we can help with is working on teaching our children about how being excluded and being included feels like.
+We must teach children how to include others and why inclusion is important not just from a systemic view but from a 5-year-old view.
+It feels good to be part of the group.
+I feel confident and ready to learn and play when I am part of the group.
+It makes me feel safe when I am part of the group.
 I don’t need to put anyone down when I am part of the group.
-One tool that can help parents and teachers in this task are books that spark discussion, characters that your child can relate to, and stories about being different, being yourself, and inclusion.
-Here are some of my favorite books that teach children to include others.
+One tool that can help parents and teachers in this task to teach children how to include others are books that spark discussion, characters that your child can relate to, and stories about being different, being yourself, and inclusion.
+Here are some of my favorite books that teach children how to include others.

 All our book lists contain affiliate links.